Skip to content

 Electricity, Plugs, and Practical Essentials

-Electricity: Portugal uses 230V, 50Hz electricity with Type F (Schuko) two-round-pin plugs — the same as most of continental Europe.
-Travelers from the UK, US, and other countries with different plug types will need an adapter.
-US and Japanese devices (110V) will also need a voltage converter for non-dual-voltage appliances — check the label on your chargers and devices.
-Most modern phone chargers, laptop chargers, and camera chargers are dual-voltage (110–240V) and only need a plug adapter, not a converter.
+Electricity: Portugal uses 230V, 50Hz with Type F (Schuko) two-round-pin plugs — the same as most of continental Europe.
+UK, US, and other visitors need a plug adapter.
+US and Japanese 110V devices also need a voltage converter for non-dual-voltage appliances.
+Most modern phone chargers, laptop chargers, and camera chargers are dual-voltage (110–240V) and only need the adapter — check the label.

-Opening hours: Shops generally open 10am–7pm Monday to Saturday (shopping centers until midnight).
-Restaurants serve lunch 12pm–3pm and dinner 7pm–11pm, with kitchen service often stopping between 3pm and 7pm — this is the biggest practical surprise for many visitors.
-If you want to eat between 3pm and 7pm, your options are cafés, fast food, and the Time Out Market.
-Banks open 8:30am–3pm weekdays only.
-Post offices (CTT) open 9am–6pm weekdays, some Saturday mornings.
+Opening hours: Shops typically run 10am–7pm Monday–Saturday (shopping centres until midnight).
+Restaurants serve lunch 12pm–3pm and dinner 7pm–11pm — kitchens close between these windows.
+If you need food at 4pm, your options are cafés, fast food, and the Time Out Market.
+Banks: 8:30am–3pm weekdays only.
+Post offices (CTT): 9am–6pm weekdays, some Saturday mornings.

-Smoking: Smoking is banned in enclosed public spaces including restaurants, bars, and public transport.
-Some bars and clubs have outdoor smoking areas or terraces.
-Smoking is prohibited in hotel rooms (except designated smoking rooms at some properties).
+Smoking: Banned in all enclosed public spaces — restaurants, bars, public transport.
+Some bars have outdoor terraces or smoking areas.
+No smoking in hotel rooms except at properties with designated smoking rooms.

 Local Etiquette and Cultural Tips

-For more help planning your Lisbon visit, browse our comprehensive guides covering day-by-day itineraries, tours and experiences, museums and culture, shopping, and nightlife.
+For more on planning your visit, see our guides on day-by-day itineraries, tours and experiences, museums and culture, shopping, and nightlife.
+The official Visit Lisboa site has current event listings and bookable experiences.

 Best Time to Visit Lisbon

-Lisbon enjoys one of the best climates in Europe, with over 300 days of sunshine per year and mild winters that rarely drop below 10°C (50°F).
-The city is a genuine year-round destination, but the experience varies significantly by season.
+Lisbon gets over 300 days of sunshine per year.
+Winters rarely drop below 10°C (50°F).
+It’s a genuine year-round destination, but the experience shifts considerably by season.

-Summary: Visit April–June or September–October for the best balance of weather, crowds, and prices.
-Visit July–August for beach weather and nightlife but expect heat and crowds.
-Visit November–March for budget travel and mild weather, but pack layers and an umbrella.
+Summary: April–June or September–October for the best balance of weather, crowds, and cost.
+July–August for beach weather and nightlife but expect heat and crowds.
+November–March for budget travel with mild conditions — bring layers and a waterproof jacket.

 Where to Stay in Lisbon — Neighborhood Guide